jonathantsang/openWorldAR/OpenWorld/README.md

 need:
 - buttons on the screen for movement (test on android after)
-- fence more quests
-- multiple areas
+- multiple areas (5)
-- more quests
+- devpost page prelim